If you love little black dresses and going to Tiffany’s “calms [you] down right away,” then you will also love these

 Audrey at Home: Memories of My Mother’s Kitchen by Luca Dotti

 Would it surprise you to learn that Audrey Hepburn was a homebody?
-Audrey at Home is the bestseller that allows you to enter her personal life in a time before social media allowed such a sneak peek.
+Audrey at Home is a bestseller that allows you to enter her personal life in a time before social media allowed such a sneak peek.

 It’s a unique biography compiled by her son, Luca Dotti, that combines anecdotes, excerpts from her personal correspondence, recipes for her favorite dishes written in her own hand, and over 250 previously unpublished family photographs.

 Test your hand at Audrey’s chocolate cake with whipped cream, penne alla vodka, Turkish-style sea bass, and even spaghetti al pomodoro.

-It's like a scrapbook of Audrey's personal life through the lens of food, perfect for Audrey Hepburn's foodie fans.
+It’s like a scrapbook of Audrey’s personal life through the lens of food, ideal for Audrey Hepburn’s foodie fans.

 Audrey Hepburn Treasures by Ella Erwin, et al.

 Audrey Hepburn Treasures is one of my absolute favorite books of all time, and one I have owned for about 15 years!
-I still remember finding it on Amazon when Amazon was just a bookseller, then proudly displaying it on my bookshelf.
+I still remember finding it on Amazon when Amazon was just a bookseller, and then proudly displaying it on my bookshelf.
 Dare I say it’s the best of the best books on Audrey Hepburn.

 It’s an extremely incomparable book, part historical, part biographical, part personal scrapbook — with actual “treasures” in little envelopes within the pages.
 As you recount the highs and lows of Audrey’s life you will happen upon such objects as a ticket to Breakfast at Tiffany’s, a letter from Truman Capote, and a postcard from Hubert de Givenchy.